Mig-uel/advanced-js/oop-under-the-hood/notes.md

 ```

 In the example above, the _bark_ and _sleep_ methods are added to the _Dog_ constructor function's prototype.
 When a new object is created using the _Dog_ constructor function, the _bark_ and _sleep_ methods are shared among all instances created with the _Dog_ constructor function.

+Prototypes are the basic mechanism that gives JavaScript objects the ability to inherit from other objects.